Aerilius/sketchup-attribute-inspector/README.md

 The dialog shows the attribute dictionaries of the currently selected drawing element.
 Use SketchUp's selection tool to select another elements.

-Click the <kbd>+</kbd>, <kbd>‒</kbd> buttons on the left pane to add or remove a attribute dictionary, and click <kbd>+</kbd>, <kbd>‒</kbd> on the right pane to add or remove an attribute.
+Click the <kbd>+</kbd>, <kbd>‒</kbd> buttons on the left pane to add or remove an attribute dictionary, and click <kbd>+</kbd>, <kbd>‒</kbd> on the right pane to add or remove an attribute.
 Since attribute dictionaries are entities, they can themselves have attribute dictionaries.
-You can also create such nested dictionaries by selecting the parent dictionary in the and clicking the <kbd>└+</kbd> button.
+You can also create such nested dictionaries by selecting the parent dictionary in the left pane and clicking the <kbd>└+</kbd> button.

 To select other types of entities, choose the type from the dropdown and do: